Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests | Politics

 Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests

-Georgia's ruling Georgian Dream party leads in a parliamentary election in the former Soviet republic on Saturday, preliminary results showed, but the opposition rejected the results and said it planned to protest.
-With almost 83% of the votes in, data from the Central Election Commission (CEC) gave the ruling Georgian Dream party 48.29% of the vote and the largest opposition party United National Movement (UNM) 26.54%.
+The ruling Georgian Dream party leads in a parliamentary election in Georgia on Saturday, preliminary results showed, but the opposition rejected the figures and said it planned to protest.
+With over 97% of the votes in, data from the Central Election Commission (CEC) gave the ruling Georgian Dream party 48.05% of the vote and the largest opposition party United National Movement (UNM) 27.07%.

 "We won't accept this result and call on people to come to Rustaveli avenue (in the capital Tbilisi) at 4 p.m."
 (1200 GMT) on Sunday, Nika Melia, one of the UNM leaders, told reporters after consultations with other opposition leaders.
-International observers plan to hold a news conference an hour before the protest.
+The Organization for Security and Co-operation in Europe said on Sunday that the election had been competitive and fundamental freedoms had generally been respected.

 The ruling party - founded by Georgia's richest man, Bidzina Ivanishvili - said it had received enough votes to form a single-party government in the South Caucasus country.
-"There is no doubt that we've won ... and we will be able to form a government," Irakli Kobakhidze, the party's executive secretary, told reporters.
+"There is no doubt that we've won," Irakli Kobakhidze, the party's executive secretary, told reporters.

 Critics say Ivanishvili, who does not hold a government post, runs the country of 3.7 million people from behind the scenes, an accusation denied by Georgian Dream, which has governed for two consecutive terms.
 A fifth of Georgian territory is controlled by pro-Russian separatists following a short war with Russia in 2008.